-Statement Description Tags min-table-size Sets the minimum size of the table used to track requests and rate-limit responses. query minimal-any Controls whether the server replies with only one of the RRsets for a query name, when generating a positive response to a query of type ANY over UDP. query minimal-responses Controls whether the server only adds records to the authority and additional data sections when they are required (e.g. delegations, negative responses).
-This improves server performance. query multi-master Controls whether serial number mismatch errors are logged. transfer new-zones-directory Specifies the directory where configuration parameters are stored for zones added by rndc addzone. zone no-case-compress Specifies a list of addresses that require case-insensitive compression in responses. server nocookie-udp-size Sets the maximum size of UDP responses that are sent to queries without a valid server COOKIE. query nodata-per-second Limits the number of empty (NO-DATA) responses for a valid domain name. query notify Controls whether NOTIFY messages are sent on zone changes. transfer
+Statement Description Tags min-refresh-time Limits the zone refresh interval to no more often than the specified value, in seconds. transfer min-retry-time Limits the zone refresh retry interval to no more often than the specified value, in seconds. transfer min-table-size Sets the minimum size of the table used to track requests and rate-limit responses. query minimal-any Controls whether the server replies with only one of the RRsets for a query name, when generating a positive response to a query of type ANY over UDP. query minimal-responses Controls whether the server only adds records to the authority and additional data sections when they are required (e.g. delegations, negative responses).
+This improves server performance. query multi-master Controls whether serial number mismatch errors are logged. transfer new-zones-directory Specifies the directory where configuration parameters are stored for zones added by rndc addzone. zone no-case-compress Specifies a list of addresses that require case-insensitive compression in responses. server nocookie-udp-size Sets the maximum size of UDP responses that are sent to queries without a valid server COOKIE. query continues on next name